Kathy Ireland: Film and television

-Ireland has appeared in a number of television and movie roles.
-Her first movie, 1988's Alien from L.A., was later featured during the fifth season of Mystery Science Theater 3000.
+Ireland has appeared in a number of television and film roles.
+Her first film, 1988's Alien from L.A., was later featured during the fifth season of Mystery Science Theater 3000.

-Ireland's other appearances include Melrose Place, Boy Meets World, The Larry Sanders Show, Muppets Tonight, Side Out, Mr. Destiny, Necessary Roughness, Mom and Dad Save the World, National Lampoon's Loaded Weapon 1 (as Miss.
-Destiny Demeanor), Once Upon a Christmas, and its sequel Twice Upon a Christmas.
+Ireland's other appearances include Melrose Place, Boy Meets World, The Larry Sanders Show, Muppets Tonight, Side Out, Mr. Destiny, Necessary Roughness, Mom and Dad Save the World, National Lampoon's Loaded Weapon 1, Once Upon a Christmas, and its sequel Twice Upon a Christmas.

 She also participated in the ninth season of Dancing with the Stars, where Ireland and her partner Tony Dovolani were the third couple eliminated in the second week of competition.
-Kathy has two TV series, Worldwide Business and Modern Living, which air on Fox Business and Bloomberg.
+Ireland has two TV series, Worldwide Business and Modern Living, which air on Fox Business and Bloomberg.

 In 2016, she made an appearance in the sixth episode of the fourth season of The Profit, offering advice for the CEO of Murchison-Hume, Max Kater.

 Entrepreneurship

 Kathy Ireland Worldwide

-Founded in 1993 as a brand marketing firm in an exclusive business relationship with Kmart, kathy ireland Worldwide (or kiWW, for short) became a global licensor after cutting its ties to the department store chain in 2003.
+Founded in 1993 as a brand marketing firm in an exclusive business relationship with Kmart, Kathy Ireland Worldwide (or kiWW, for short) became a global licensor after cutting its ties to the department store chain in 2003.
 In 2019, it stood at No. 26 on License Global's "Top 150 Global Licensors" 2019 list with $2.6 billion in retail sales.

-1993-2003: Foundation and the Kmart years
+1993–2003

-In 1993, Kathy Ireland's name on a line of socks sold 100 million pairs and Kmart took notice, subsequently giving Ireland her own clothing line including swimwear, active wear, accessories, sweaters and more.
+In 1993, after a line of socks bearing Ireland's name sold 100 million pairs, Kmart took notice and gave Ireland her own clothing line.

-Buoyed by the initial success, Ireland founded kathy ireland Worldwide, at the beginning a brand marketing firm, which she and her related trusts own in its entirety.
+Buoyed by the initial success, Ireland founded Kathy Ireland Worldwide, at the beginning a brand marketing firm, which she and her related trusts own in its entirety.
 The company concentrated on building its business in home products after 2003, when it cut its exclusive ties to Kmart.